deufrai/als/content/en/docs/v0.7/userguide/ui/controls/_index.md

 # Stack {#stack-section}

-The **stack** section of the panel allows you to control the **stack** module.
+The **stack** section of the panel controls the **Stacker** module.

 <div class="row">
 <div class="col-md-8">

-## Aligning and Stacking mode {#controls}
+## Alignment and Stacking Mode {#controls}

 {{% alert color="info" %}}
-These controls are only accessible only when the session is stopped
+ℹ️ These controls are accessible only when the session is stopped.
 {{% /alert %}}

-- `Align` activates the **alignment** of subs on the session reference.
+- <span class="als-ks">A</span> or 🖱️ check `Align` to enable subs **alignment**

-- The dropdown list defines the **stacking mode** used for this session:
+- Use the dropdown list to set the **stacking mode** to use:
+    - `mean`

+      Used for electronically assisted astronomy or for monitoring a series of acquisitions.

-- `mean` : The value of each pixel in the generated image is the **average value** of that pixel in all the images in the stack.
+      ⚙️ _The value of each pixel in the generated stack is the **average value** of that pixel across all subs in the **stack**._

+    - `sum`

+      Used for creating star trails or circumpolar images.

-- `sum` : The value of each pixel in the generated image is the **sum** of the values of that pixel in all the images in the stack.
+      ⚙️ _The value of each pixel in the generated stack is the **sum** of the values of that pixel across all subs in the **stack**._

 ## Detection Threshold {#threshold}

+Alignment works by comparing the subs with the **alignment reference**, looking for similar star groups.

-Subs of poor quality are discarded using a similarities threshold:
+Poor quality subs, with too few or distorted stars, are discarded using a threshold:

-Any sub having a number of similarities with the session reference **below** this threshold is ignored.
+Any sub with a number of similarities **below** this threshold is discarded.

-The `Threshold` slider allows you to set this detection threshold.
+🖱️ Use the `Threshold` slider to adjust the value of this **detection threshold**.

-**Behavior when an image is ignored**:
+**When a sub is discarded**:

-- The image is not added to the stack.
-The **Stack** module waits for the next image.
+- The sub is not added to the stack and the **Stacker** module waits for the next sub.
-- A **WARNING** is added to the `Session Log`.
-It includes the text '_Alignment matches count is lower than configured threshold_'.
+- A **WARNING** is added to the **Session log**.
+It contains the text '_Alignment matches count is lower than configured threshold_'
-- The `Acknowledge` button in the `Session Log` is activated.
+- The `Acknowledge` button in the `Session Log` panel is activated.

-- If the `Session Log` is hidden, the new issues indicator appears in the `Issues` section of the panel.
+  _If the_ `session log` _panel is hidden, the issue indicator appears in the_ **Issues** _section._

 </div>
 <div class="col-md-4 d-flex align-items-center justify-content-center">
 {{< center >}}
 {{< figure src="stack.png"
 caption="The stack section"
-width="280px"
+width="294px"
 height="92px"
-alt="User interface for the stack section showing a checkbox labeled Align, checked, and a dropdown menu set to mean.
-Below, a slider labeled Threshold set to 19, positioned towards the left end of its range." >}}
+alt="User interface of the stack section showing a checkbox labeled Align, checked, and a dropdown menu with the mean option selected.
+Below, a slider labeled Threshold set to 19, positioned towards the left side of its range." >}}
 {{< /center >}}

 </div>
 </div>

-{{% alert title="ℹ️ INFO" color="info" %}}
+{{% alert title="💡" color="light" %}}

-- `Align` is enabled on every ALS startup
-- The stacking mode is set to `mean` on every ALS startup
-- The detection threshold is global and constantly saved
+- Aim to set the detection threshold as high as possible without causing sub discards.
+- Lowering the stacking threshold is useful for long focal length shots where stars are few.
 {{% /alert %}}

-{{% alert title="💡 TIP" color="light" %}}
+{{% alert title="ℹ️" color="info" %}}
-Reducing the detection threshold is useful for long focal length shots where stars are few.
+- Alignment is enabled at each ALS startup.
+- The stacking mode is set to **mean** at each ALS startup.
+- The detection threshold is global and constantly saved.
 {{% /alert %}}

 ---

 # Image Server {#server-section}

-The **Image Server** section of the panel allows you to control ALS's integrated web server.
+The **Image Server** section of the panel controls the **Server** module.

-This server shares the image displayed in ALS's central area on the network to which the machine running ALS is connected.

-The image displayed in the served web page is periodically refreshed by the browser.

 <div class="row">
 <div class="col-md-8">

 ## Server Controls

-- `START` starts the server.
+- <span class="als-ks">W</span> or 🖱️ click `START` to start the server.
-- `STOP` stops the server.
+- <span class="als-ks">W</span> or 🖱️ click `STOP` to stop the server.

 ## Server Information

-Displays the current status of the server.
-Possible statuses are:

-- stopped
-- running
+Below the server controls, you will find its status display.

-When the server is running:
+When the server is **started**:
 - its URL is added to the status.
+- <span class="als-ks">Q</span> toggles the display of the QR code for the server URL.

 </div>
 <div class="col-md-4 d-flex align-items-center justify-content-center">
 {{< center >}}
 {{< figure src="server.png"
 caption="The server section"
-width="280px"
+width="294px"
 height="92px"
-alt="The image server section, containing the START (grayed out) and STOP buttons, the status: running, and the server URL" >}}
+alt="The image server section, containing the 2 buttons START (grayed out) and STOP, the status: started and the server URL" >}}
 {{< /center >}}

 </div>
 </div>

-{{% alert title="ℹ️ INFO" color="info" %}}
+{{% alert title="ℹ️" color="info" %}}
-Additional parameters for the web server are available in the [ALS Preferences](../../preferences/).
-Tab **Output** section **Web Server**.
+Additional settings for the web server are available in the [Preferences](../../preferences/).
 {{% /alert %}}

 ---

-# Image saver {#saver-section}
+# Image Saver {#saver-section}

-The **Image Saver** section of the panel allows you to trigger additional file saves beyond the default operation of the **Save** module.
+The **Image Saver** section of the panel allows triggering additional saves beyond the default operation of the **Save** module.

 <div class="row">
 <div class="col-md-8">

-## Saving Controls {#save-controls}
+## Save Controls {#save-controls}

-- <span class="als-ks">S</span> or 🖱️ click `Save current` to save of **the latest** processing resul with timestamp
+- <span class="als-ks">S</span> or 🖱️ click `Save current` to save the **last** processing result with a timestamp.
-- <span class="als-ks">F</span> or 🖱️ tick `Save every frame` to activate the saving of **every next** processing result with timestamp
+- <span class="als-ks">F</span> or 🖱️ check `Save every frame` to enable saving **each next** processing result with a timestamp.

 </div>
 <div class="col-md-4 d-flex align-items-center justify-content-center">
 {{< center >}}
 {{< figure src="saver.png"
-caption="The Image Saver section" width="280px"
+caption="The image saver section" width="294px"
-height="68px"
+height="69px"
-alt="Image Saver section of the user interface showing a button labeled Save current and a checkbox labeled Save every frame.
+alt="Image Saver section of the user interface showing a button labeled Save current image and a checkbox labeled Save each image.
 The checkbox is unchecked." >}}
 {{< /center >}}

 </div>
 </div>

 {{% alert title="ℹ️ INFO" color="info" %}}
-`Save every frame` is disabled on ALS startup.
+`Save every frame` is disabled at ALS startup.
 {{% /alert %}}

 ---

-# Workers {#workers-section}
+# Modules {#modules-section}

-The **Workers** section of the panel displays the details of each main module
+The **Modules** section of the panel displays details of each main module.

-- The size of the associated queue
+- The size of the associated queue.
-- The status of the module: Displays **busy** when the module is processing an image
+- The module status: Displays **busy** when the module is processing an image.

 {{< center >}}
 {{< figure src="modules.png"
 caption="The Modules section"
-width="280px"
+width="294px"
 height="153px"
-alt="Workers section of the user interface showing a table with three columns: Workers, Queue size, and Status.
-The table lists four workers: Pre-process, Stack, Process, and Save.
-The queue sizes for all workers are 0.
-The status for the Stack worker is busy, while the statuses for the other workers are indicated with a dash (-)." >}}
+alt="Modules section of the user interface showing a table with three columns: Modules, Queue size, and Status.
+The table lists four modules: Pre-process, Stack, Process, and Save.
+The queue size for all modules is 0.
+The status of the Stack module is busy, while the statuses of the other modules are indicated by a dash (-)." >}}
 {{< /center >}}

 ---

 # Issues {#issues-section}

-When a new issue is detected by ALS **and the `Session Log` is hidden**, an indicator appears at the bottom of the `main controls` panel.
+When a new issue is detected **and the `Session Log` is hidden**, the `Issues` button appears in this section.

 {{< center >}}
 {{< figure src="problems.png"
-caption="New issue indicator"
+caption="The issue indicator"
-width="280px"
+width="294px"
 height="44px"
-alt="the Issues section with its Issues button and its red sign" >}}
+alt="The issues section with the issues button and its red panel" >}}
 {{< /center >}}

-Clicking on this button displays the `Session Log` and allows you to review the newly detected issues.
+<span class="als-ks">L</span> or 🖱️ click `Issues` to display the `Session Log` and review the new issues.

 ---

 # Conclusion

-You now have a clear understanding of the architecture of ALS and the various sections of the `main controls` panel.
+The main controls of ALS are no longer a mystery to you!

 Next step: the `Processing` panel.